ABsayed1147/ABsayed1147/README.md

 - 👋 Hi, I’m @ABsayed1147
 - 👀 I’m interested in ...Coding
 - 🌱 I’m currently learning ...DevOps
-- 💞️ I’m looking to collaborate on ...various project
+- 💞️ I’m looking to collaborate on ...DevOps projects
-- 📫 How to reach me ...ABsayed1147
+- 📫 How to reach me ...email-absayed606@gmail.com

 <!---
 ABsayed1147/ABsayed1147 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.